tendermint/tendermint/docs/tendermint-core/configuration.md

 max_subscription_clients = 100

 # Maximum number of unique queries a given client can /subscribe to
-# If you're using GRPC and /broadcast_tx_commit, set to the estimated
+# If you're using GRPC (or Local RPC client) and /broadcast_tx_commit, set to
-# maximum number of broadcast_tx_commit calls per block.
-max_subscriptions_per_client = 5
+the estimated # maximum number of broadcast_tx_commit calls per block. max_subscriptions_per_client = 5

 # How long to wait for a tx to be committed during /broadcast_tx_commit.